Kissing Gourami (Kisser Fish): Profile and Information

 Despite their romantic appearance, the kissing gourami has been known to be notorious and quarrelsome with other fishes and shouldn’t be kept in the same space with smaller fishes.

-It is essential that you separate your kissing gourami from other fish if you notice them ramming their sides.
+You must separate your kissing gourami from other fish if you notice them ramming their sides.
 They usually do this to other fishes to strip them of their slime coat, which potentially causes damage to their skin.

-Habitat and care
+Habitat and Care

 Kisser fish is naturally found in slow-moving, heavily vegetated marshes or ponds.
 They are very dogged fishes that can tolerate different water conditions.

 In other words, kissing gouramis shouldn’t be put in mini-tanks.
-It isn’t uncommon for kisser fish to live for more than a decade, under proper care.
+It isn’t uncommon for kisser fish to live for more than a decade under proper care.

 Diet